 About The Spring Color Coding System: Extension Springs

-Now that we know a little more about garage door springs on Broomfield homes let’s have a look at that often confusing color code that comes with them.
+Now that we know a little more about garage door springs in Parker homes, let’s have a look at that often confusing color code that comes with them.
 When it comes to extension springs the purpose of the color coding system is to help the company performing your garage door service determine the lifting power of the springs.
-This is important because different doors weigh different amounts and you want springs with the appropriate lifting power for your particular door.
+This is important because different garage doors weigh different amounts and you want springs with the appropriate lifting power for your particular door.
 The color/lifting power correlations are as follows:

 - Tan = 100 pounds